Ansible-Getting-Started/lightbulb/README.md

 This content is a great source for canned demos or something you can walk-thru to illustrate automating with Ansible to a group.
 Some of the examples  serve as the solutions to the workshops.

-### Workshops

-The content of `workshops/` are a collection of Markdown documents and applicable resources for providing hands-on assignments for learning how to automate with Ansible.
-The workshops are set up as exercises to be done by the participants, and are most suitable for smaller audiences.

-Instructor notes on the execution and solution to all workshops can be found in `facilitator/solutions/`.

 ### Presentation Decks

-The content of `decks/` are collection of presentation decks using the [reveal.js framework](http://lab.hakim.se/reveal-js/) for delivering instructor-led or hands-on instruction.
+The content of `decks/` are collection of presentation decks using the [reveal.js framework](http://lab.hakim.se/reveal-js/) for delivering presentations.

 ### Guides

 The `guides/` provide closely guided exercises with a lower barrier to entry.
 These are suitable for beginners or larger audiences.
 People can follow the guides on their own pace, and usually need very limited support is required during the execution of such labs.

 ### Lab Provisioner

-Lightbulb provides a lab provisioner utility for creating a personal lab environment for each student.
-Currently only Amazon Web Services (AWS) is supported in us-east-1 and us-west-1 with the foundation to support other regions in place.

-The provisioner and the documentation how to use it can be found in `tools/aws_lab_setup/`.

 **Coming Soon.** Vagrant support for self-paced learning is planned.
 Legacy support from the previous generation of Lightbulb remains, but is in need of an overhaul.